sunilabrahamindia/sunilabraham/tsap/page-id-system-documentation.md

 ### Manual Assignment

-Following the initial migration, new identifiers are assigned manually.
-This introduces a small possibility of accidental numbering errors until automated helper tooling is introduced.
+Following the initial migration, Page IDs are assigned using `scripts/add_page_ids.py`.
+The script determines the highest existing Page ID and assigns identifiers sequentially to eligible pages that do not yet contain one.
+Editorial review is still recommended before committing changes.

 ## Future Improvements